 Consider Sub-specialty Fellowship Training

 Many of Singapore’s leading ophthalmologists pursue further sub-specialty training, known as a fellowship, after completing their specialist accreditation.
-This often involves spending one to two years at a world-renowned international institution, focusing on a specific area like glaucoma, retinal diseases, or paediatric ophthalmology.
+This often involves spending one to two years at a world-renowned international institution, focusing on a specific area like glaucoma, retinal diseases, or pediatric ophthalmology.
 A fellowship is a strong indicator of a doctor’s deep expertise and commitment to a particular field of eye care.
 When reviewing a doctor’s profile, look for mentions of fellowship training, as this demonstrates a higher level of specialised skill.

 Step 2: Align the Specialist’s Expertise with Your Condition